Have summaries of our latest blogs delivered to your inbox, so you can stay up to date on the topics and current events that matter to your business.

 Now that you have your insights, you can create a strategy to meet your original goals.
 A good strategic plan will make use of all members of the team to prepare for any potential challenges as you put your plan into action.
 This is particularly important to mitigate outside threats and be ready to take advantage of opportunities that come your way.

-Conducting a SWOT analysis for your company is a great starting point, but doing competitive intelligence research on a competitor’s value proposition, competitive positioning, and product differentiators will take your preparation to the next level.
+Conducting a SWOT analysis for your company is a great starting point, but doing competitive intelligence research on a competitor’s value proposition, positioning, and product differentiators will take your preparation to the next level.

 This type of information typically can be found by reviewing a competitor’s website, particularly the about page, product pages, and blog.
 But when it comes to having a complete picture, you also need to conduct additional research to provide more context within each of the categories.
-With Nexis® for Finance, you'll have easy access to the tools that can help you uncover valuable business intelligence for your SWOT analyses.
+With Nexis® for financial services, you'll have easy access to the tools that can help you uncover valuable business intelligence for your SWOT analyses.

-And because Nexis for Finance brings together all this critical information in one place, you can accomplish research more efficiently with the confidence that comes from knowing you’ve tapped into high-quality, reputable sources of information.
+And because Nexis brings together all this critical information in one place, you can accomplish research more efficiently with the confidence that comes from knowing you’ve tapped into high-quality, reputable sources of information.

 Conducting a SWOT analysis helps you understand all the factors to be considered when developing strategic plans, as well as enabling agile decision making over time.
 By understanding where your organization stands at any given moment, you’re able to adapt and make the most of opportunities while mitigating risk.
 Do you have the tools you need to conduct research with confidence?